-The Division of Human Resources recently debuted UA's new and preferred approach for offering feedback about performance, Career Conversations, based on extensive University community input.
+The Division of Human Resources and UA's preferred approach for offering feedback about performance, Career Conversations, based on extensive University community input.

 Employees are most likely to be successful performers when they clearly understand their assignments, know what level of performance is considered acceptable, and receive consistent feedback.
 Evaluation of an employee's performance is not just a once-a-year activity done by a supervisor to an employee.
 It is an ongoing process that involves information from coworkers, customers, the supervisor, and even the employee.
 The employee is just as responsible for his or her successful performance and evaluation as the supervisor.